ParticleNet: Jet Tagging via Particle Clouds: Network architecture

 \subsection{Edge convolution}

 \BigBox{\vcenter{\hbox{\scalebox{2}{$\Box$}}}} \bigsquare{\mathop{\BigBox}\limits} \MedBox{\vcenter{\hbox{\scalebox{1.2}{$\Box$}}}}

-CNNs have achieved overwhelming success in all kinds of machine learning tasks on visual images.
+CNNs have achieved overwhelming success in all kinds of machine-learning tasks on visual images.
 Two key features of CNNs contribute significantly to their success.
-Firstly, the convolution operation exploits translational symmetry of images by using shared kernels across the whole image.
-This not only greatly reduces the number of parameters in the network, but also allows the parameters to be learned more effectively, as each set of weights will use all locations of the image for learning.
-Secondly, CNNs exploit a hierarchical approach \cite{zeiler2014visualizing} for learning image features.
+First, the convolution operation exploits translational symmetry of images by using shared kernels across the whole image.
+This not only greatly reduces the number of parameters in the network but also allows the parameters to be learned more effectively, as each set of weights will use all locations of the image for learning.
+Second, CNNs exploit a hierarchical approach \cite{zeiler2014visualizing} for learning image features.
 The convolution operations can be effectively stacked to form a deep network.
-Different layers in the CNNs have different receptive fields, therefore can learn features at different scales, with the shallower layers exploiting local neighborhood information and the deeper layers learning more global structures.
-Such hierarchical approach proves an effective way for learning on images.
+Different layers in the CNNs have different receptive fields and therefore can learn features at different scales, with the shallower layers exploiting local neighborhood information and the deeper layers learning more global structures.
+Such a hierarchical approach proves an effective way to learn images.

 Motivated by the success of CNNs, we would like to adopt a similar approach for learning on point (particle) cloud data.
 However, regular convolution operation cannot be applied on point clouds, as the points there can be distributed irregularly, rather than following some uniform grids as the pixels in an image.
 Therefore, the basis for a convolution, i.e., a ``local patch'' of each point on which the convolution kernel operates, remains to be defined for point clouds.
 Moreover, a regular convolution operation, typically in the form $\sum_{j}K_{j}x_{j}$ where $K$ is the kernel and $x_{j}$ denotes the features of each point, is not invariant under permutation of the points.
 Thus, the form of a convolution also needs to be modified to respect the permutation symmetry of point clouds.